 NOTE: Under either standard, the disability must be considered total and permanent.
 Veterans with temporary disabilities, no matter how severe, do not qualify.

 In order to receive this exemption, a disabled veteran must meet the following qualifications:

 - The veteran must have a 100 percent service-connected, permanent and total disability.

 - The residence for which the veteran is seeking tax exemption must be his or her primary residence.
 (Proof of residence, such as a state tax return, may be requested.)

 - The property must be deeded in the name of the veteran or the veteran and his or her spouse.
-(Residences deeded in the name of a trust do not qualify.)
+(Residences deeded in the name of a revocable or irrevocable trust do qualify.)

 - The veteran's spouse, if applicable, must also be identified.